Aris512/Aris512/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?&font=IBM+Plex+Sans&color=abcdef&size=20&lines=Welcome+to+my+GitHub+Profile!;I'm+a+Data+Scientist;I'm+also+studying+Computer+Engineering" /></a>
 </p>

-<p >I am a student of civil engineering in informatics, in Chile, I am interested in using java and in making small projects.
+<p >Im a student of civil engineering in informatics from Chile, Im interested in using java and in making small projects.
 </p>

 ## Projects